Making connections

 Yes.
 In the my NDIS participant portal and app you will be able to see:

-• funding for each of your support categories, including stated and flexible supports
+- funding component amounts for each of your NDIS support categories, including stated and flexible NDIS supports

 If you are a self-managing participant, you can use the my NDIS participant portal or app to make payment claims.